Wishmasterflo/ofox_lynx/README.md

 This is still "work in progress".

-Based on October 2023 Kernel (Android 14)
+Based on January 2024 Kernel (Android 14)

 ## Installation methods: